Eye Care During Menopause: Healthy Habits, Nutrition & Supplements

 Managing menopause isn’t easy, but small changes can help manage your symptoms.

 • Hydrate.
-Your eyes are 98% water—deprive them, and they’ll let you know.
-This is one of the easiest and most effective natural remedies!
+Your eyes are 98% water — dehydrate them, and they’ll let you know.
+Aim for steady hydration across the day, not just big bursts.

 • Regular eye exams.
-Stay ahead of problems with routine check-ups, ensuring your lenses are correct and any issues caught early.
+Stay ahead of problems with routine check‑ups so prescriptions are up to date and subtle changes (like eye pressure) are caught early.

 • Wear UV-protective sunglasses.
 Your skin isn’t the only thing the sun can harm.
-Bright sun rays–those present in the late morning and afternoon–are damaging to the eyes.
-Wear UV400 sunglasses to protect your eyes from harmful UV radiation.
+Strong midday sun can accelerate damage to the eye, so always wear UV400 sunglasses to protect your eyes when outside.

 • Use the 20-20-20 rule.
 Every 20 minutes, take a 20-second break to look 20 metres away.
-Keep screens at the same brightness as your environment and consider blue light-blocking glasses.
+Match your screen brightness to the room and consider blue‑light‑filtering lenses if you’re on devices all day.

 • Eat the rainbow.
-Colourful fruits, nuts, and leafy greens are packed with vitamins A, C, and E—fuel your eyes with variety.
-Don't forget oily fish–they contain essential omega-3s that strengthen the membranes of the delicate cells in the eyes and brain.
+Colourful fruits, nuts, and leafy greens provide vitamins A, C, E and antioxidants; oily fish supply omega‑3s that support the tear film and the membranes of delicate cells in the eyes and brain.

 A healthy diet is essential during menopause